carsnwd/yikyakweather/README.md

+DEPRECATED: Yik Yak is dead, and so is this little script I wrote years ago.

 <i>This script may be out of date due to changes with the Yik Yak web UI.
 It has not been tested since June 2016</i>

 # Yik Yak Weather